mesosphere/dcos-commons/frameworks/template/README.md

 <a name="troubleshooting"></a>
 # Troubleshooting

+<a name="accessing-logs"></a>
 ## Accessing Logs

-Logs for the Scheduler and all service nodes may be browsed via the DC/OS Dashboard.
+Logs for the scheduler and all service nodes can be viewed from the DC/OS web interface.

 - Scheduler logs are useful for determining why a node isn't being launched (this is under the purview of the Scheduler).
 - Node logs are useful for examining problems in the service itself.